flamedfury/flamedfury.com/src/pages/index.md

 ---
 permalink: /index.html
-title: 'Flamed Fury'
+title: 'fLaMEd fury'
-description: 'The personal website of fLaMEd.
-I love the web.'
+description: What's going on Internet?
+This is my homepage.
+I write about the web and stuff.
-layout: 'home'
+layout: home
 blog:
   title: 'Recent Posts'
   intro: "These are my most recent posts.
 More are available to read on the posts page."